 June 24, 2020: Battling Cybersecurity Threats: Role of Congressional Oversight

-As part of a broader effort examining congressional oversight of science and technology issues, the Levin Center at Wayne State University Law School and the Wayne Law Review jointly hosted a panel on congressional oversight of issues related to cybersecurity.
+On June 24, from 2:00 - 3:15pm, as part of a broader effort examining congressional oversight of science and technology issues, the Levin Center at Wayne Lawand the Wayne Law Review jointly hosted an online panel on congressional oversight of issues related to cybersecurity.

 Moderator: Prof. Fred Chang, Department of Computer Science Chair and Director of the Darwin Deason Institute for Cyber Security, Southern Methodist University